Protocol Overview

 The protocol is fully playable from launch.
 ClaimToken and VeClaimNFT are permanent direct roots.
 MineCore, Furnace, MarketRouter, and ShareholderRoyalties are proxy-backed runtime contracts, so the live game can be repaired without changing its canonical addresses during the governed launch window.
 ClaimToken freezes at wire time and its ownership is renounced immediately (it has no post-freeze owner knobs).
 Permanent finality arrives when the timelocked freeze-and-burn batch freezes the remaining four freeze-gated contracts (MineCore, Furnace, VeClaimNFT, ShareholderRoyalties) and burns the four runtime ProxyAdmins.
 That timelock delay is the public countdown to finality.

-During genesis, MineCore.guardian may temporarily be the LaunchController contract for the one-shot finalization path.
+During genesis, MineCore.guardian may be the LaunchController contract for the one-shot finalization path.
 That is a bounded launch exception, not a reusable long-term guardian power.

 Trust boundaries